MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 ### Add rules to a match pair

 Match rules represent sets of conditions.
-To match tables by conditions based on multiple attributes, add more rules.
+To match tables by conditions based on multiple columns, add more rules.

 1. Select **Add rule** on the table you want to add rules to.